channel open v4.1.0 AI agent harnesses tested end-to-end

 Push into a running session.

-The plugin registers a single MCP server that advertises the experimental claude/channel capability and the bridge_* tools.
-A file watcher on ~/.agent-bridge/inbox/ detects new message files and emits notifications/claude/channel into the Claude session — no polling, no manual bridge_receive_messages call needed.
+For Claude Code, the plugin registers a single MCP stdio server that advertises the experimental claude/channel capability and the bridge_* tools.
+A watcher on ~/.agent-bridge/inbox/claude-code/ emits notifications/claude/channel into the Claude session.
+OpenClaw uses a separate gateway plugin watching inbox/openclaw/<target>/.

 inside your Claude Code session